DTUWindEducation/final-project-lightning_mcteam/README.md

 └── README.md
 ```

+# Architecture

-A more detailed structure of the project is shown in the flowchart.
+A detailed structure and architecture of the project is shown in the flowchart.
 You can view the flowchart by opening [Flow_chart.drawio](Flow_chart.drawio).
 If the file doesn't open in Github, please try in VisualStudioCode.

-# Architecture

 Each function in the project includes a docstring explaining its purpose.
 Below is a summary of their functionality.